wby18810371873-art/C3P-1/README.md

 1. `places365` (0.54 GB): `(183996, 365)` array of softmax scores and `(183996,)` array of labels
 1. `inaturalist` (6.72 GB): `(1324900, 633)` array of softmax scores and `(1324900,)` array of labels

-The code for training models on the raw datasets to produce the softmax scores is located in `generate_scores/`

-## Running Clustered Conformal

-See `example.ipynb` for an example of how to run clustered conformal prediction.

-## Reproducing our experiments

-Run `sh run_experiments.sh` to run our main set of experiments.
-Run `sh run_heatmap_experiments.sh` for experiments that test the sensitivity of clustered conformal to the hyperparameter values.
-To view the main results, run `jupyter notebook` from Terminal, then run the notebooks in the `notebooks/` directory.